 Thiamin 100 mg IV is given to prevent Wernicke encephalopathy.

 Alcohol-tolerant people are cross-tolerant to some drugs commonly used to treat withdrawal (eg, benzodiazepines).

-Benzodiazepinesare the mainstay of therapy.
+Benzodiazepines are the mainstay of therapy.
 Dosage and route depend on degree of agitation, vital signs, and mental status.
-Diazepam, given 5 to 10 mg IV or po hourly until sedation occurs, is a common initial intervention; lorazepam 1 to 2 mg IV or po is an alternative.
-Chlordiazepoxide 50 to 100 mg po q 4 to 6 h, then tapered, is an older acceptable alternative for less severe cases of withdrawal.
+Diazepam, given 5 to 10 mg IV or orally hourly until sedation occurs, is a common initial intervention; lorazepam 1 to 2 mg IV or orally is an alternative.
+Chlordiazepoxide 50 to 100 mg orally every 4 to 6 hours, then tapered, is an older acceptable alternative for less severe cases of withdrawal.

 A seizure, if brief and isolated, needs no specific therapy; however, some clinicians routinely give a single dose of lorazepam 1 to 2 mg IV as prophylaxis against another seizure.
-Repeated or longer-lasting (ie, > 2 to 3 min) seizures should be treated and often respond to lorazepam 1 to 3 mg IV.
+Repeated or longer-lasting (ie, > 2 to 3 minutes) seizures should be treated and often respond to lorazepam 1 to 3 mg IV.
 Routine use of phenytoin is unnecessary and unlikely to be effective.
-Outpatient therapy with phenytoin is rarely indicated for patients with simple alcohol withdrawal seizures when no other source of seizure activity has been identified because seizures occur only under the stress of alcohol withdrawal, and patients who are withdrawing or heavily drinking may not take the anticonvulsant.
+Outpatient therapy with phenytoin is rarely indicated for patients with simple alcohol withdrawal seizures when no other source of seizure activity has been identified because seizures occur only under the stress of alcohol withdrawal, and patients who are withdrawing or heavily drinking may not take antiseizure drugs.